AlexDisler/cordova-splash/README.md

     $ cordova-splash --config=config.xml --splash=splash.png

+In case you want to specify a different splash image for landscape mode create either a `splash-landscape.png` or run:

+    $ cordova-splash --splash-landscape=splash-landscape.png

 If you run a old version of Cordova for iOS and you need your files in `/Resources/icons/`, use this option:

     $ cordova-splash --xcode-old